TheAgilityCollective/DNA/_docs/board.md

 We elect the board annually at the [Unconference](unconference.html) in the fall.
 Our board consists of four people

-1. Chairman
+1. Chairperson
 2. Board member 1
 3. Board member 2
 4. Board alternate

 ### The current election process

 Before the election starts, collective members who volunteer to run for the board of directors put their name up for consideration on a dedicated wall somewhere.
-Often, there is some flattering going on to encourage people to volunteer.
-We usually end up with two or three candidates for the Chairman position, and some additional collective members volunteering to make up the rest of the board.

 When it is time for the election, all collective members gather in a big circle.
 One of the Unconference facilitators manages the election process, where we elect one member at a time, in the order listed above, using closed voting and relative majority.